 You may start with a low dose of Lexapro, with a doctor or healthcare professional increasing it after the first week or if they think it is necessary.
 It’s important to continue taking Lexapro even if you feel better.

-Side effects of Lexapro | Side effects
+Side effects in the first week of taking Lexapro

-The most common side effects occur within the first and second weeks and may improve as you continue to take the drug.
+The most common side effects typically happen within the first and second weeks of taking the medication but may improve as you continue to take the drug.

 Side effects for adults include: